DudeAdr/CloStyle/README.md

 # CloStyle 👕🧥

-This is a project I am currently working on in my free time.
+This project was created to develop my skills in building web applications using .NET

 **CloStyle** is a web application built with **ASP.NET Core MVC**, designed to manage clothing brands and their associated products.